igaster/laravel-model-events/README.md

 ## Installation

-Edit your project's `composer.json` file to require:

-    "require": {
-        "igaster/laravel-model-events": "~1.0"
-    }

-and install with `composer update`
+A) Execute `composer require igaster/laravel-model-events`

-this package includes a Service Provider that will be automatically discovered by Laravel.
+This package includes a Service Provider that will be automatically discovered by Laravel.

+B) Run migrations.

+This will create a table `log_model_events` that will be used to store events.

 ## Usage